Hosted by

 Understanding, predicting, and ultimately programming how cells respond to internal cues and external stimuli is a fundamental challenge in biology.

-In 2025, the challenge will focus on context generalization: participants must predict the effects of perturbation in a held out cell type—the H1 human embryonic steam cell line.
+In 2025, the challenge will focus on context generalization: participants must predict the effects of perturbation in a held out cell type—the H1 human embryonic stem cell line.
+Using new experimental data we have generated for the Challenge, you will build a model that predicts these effects and submit the results to the Challenge leaderboard.

 Join us in shaping the future of cellular biology through predictive modeling.